jyotsnasara/proca-website/src/markdown-pages/so-you-want-a-form.md

 # Make it fast (or give that feeling): Ajax submission

-# From good to great
+# One last thing

-Improving the way you ask the consent: going from checkboxes to radios Make it easier to the user: pre-select the country based on the IP address native validation HTML5 autoComplete
+Improving the way you ask the consent: going from checkboxes to radios Make it easier to the user: pre-select the country based on the IP address native validation HTML5 pre-fill from autoComplete pre-fill from url

 # Ongoing journey